Background

 Using school labels in this way relies on simplistic, binary assumptions.

-• That all children in state schools are disadvantaged
+• that all children in state schools are disadvantaged

 Neither reflects reality.